loov/goda/README.md

 # Goda

 Goda is a Go dependency analysis toolkit.
-It contains a bunch of different things to figure out what your program is using.
+It contains tools to figure out what your program is using.

 _Note: the exact syntax of the command line arguments has not yet been finalized.
 So expect some changes to it._

 Cool things it can do:

 ```
-# draw graph of packages in github.com/loov/goda
+# draw a graph of packages in github.com/loov/goda
 goda graph github.com/loov/goda/...:root | dot -Tsvg -o graph.svg

-# draw dependcy graph of github.com/loov/goda
+# draw a dependcy graph of github.com/loov/goda
 goda graph -cluster -short github.com/loov/goda | dot -Tsvg -o graph.svg

 # list dependencies of github.com/loov/goda